quadratichq/quadratic/CONTRIBUTING.md

-# Welcome to Quadratic contributing guide <!-- omit in toc -->
+# Quadratic Contribution Guide

-Thank you for considering investing your time contributing to the data science spreadsheet :sparkles:
+Thank you for considering contributing to the data science spreadsheet :sparkles:

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.